Mouser-Electronics/Pocket-Arcade/README.md

 ## advmame.service
 startup service to boot advmame and specified ROM on powerup.
 Needs to be placed in /lib/systemd/system.
-To enable and start service using the following commands,
+To enable and start service use the following commands,
  - sudo systemctl enable advmame.service
  - sudo systemctl start advmame.service